Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

-Unlike the home board and train, the kennel board and train keeps the dog outside in a kennel where most likely other dogs are boarded as well.
+- Kennel Board and Train: Unlike the home board and train, the kennel board and train keeps the dog outside in a kennel where most likely other dogs are boarded as well.
 The dog is generally kept in the kennel when not trained or taken out for exercise.
-While home board and train is preferable, kennel board and train is better than regular boarding where dogs are often kept inside the kennel all day long or perhaps given a 15 minute outing once a day (which requires a fee).
+While home board and train is preferable, kennel board and train is better than regular boarding where dogs are often kept inside the kennel all day long or perhaps given a 15-minute outing once a day (which requires a fee).

-What Services Are Offered in Board and Training Programs?
+What Services Are Offered in Board-and-Train Programs?

-The most common services are obviously training.
-Dogs boarding are often taught basic commands such as sit, down, stay, heel, come and to watch me.
+- Basic Training: The most common services are obviously training.
+Dogs boarding are often taught basic commands such as sit, down, stay, heel, come and watch me.
 Often, behavior issues are addressed and dogs are also taught how to stop jumping, stop pulling on the leash, running out the door, counter-surfing, etc. In certain circumstances, trainers toss in a few extra helpful commands such as leave it, drop it and even some tricks.

-General Requirements for Board and Training
+General Requirements for Boarding and Training

-- Proof of Vaccinations(Rabies, DHLPP, kennel cough, heartworm preventive)
+- Proof of vaccinations (rabies, DHLPP, kennel cough, heartworm preventive)